Colors

 Data visualization is the representation of information in pictorial or graphical format, such as charts, graphs, maps, and diagrams.
 Because color can affect our perception of information, the appropriate use of color is critical in making a data visualization successful.

-Assigning colors
+Assigning Colors

 Use color tokens according to the usage guidelines to achieve appropriate color contrasts.

-Categorical palette
+Categorical Palette

+Categorical palette consists of 10 colors shown below.
+The order of the colors should not be changed under any circumstance.
 Note: Follow the same sequence as the numbers in the token names.
 This ensures each color is visually distinct from its neighbors across all color deficiencies.

 Categorical palette Categorical palette